laptop keyboard Computers & Technology

 Click here to find out about recycling Consumer Electronics in South Plainfield (search the page for the word 'computer', 'phone', or whatever electronic item you want to recycle).
 Before you get rid of your old PC, cell phone, or mobile device, see Disposal of Electronic Devices and E-Cycling links, below.

-Universal Class free online non-credit coursesUniversal Class [SP library card required] - Free online non-credit courses for your personal enrichment, accessible 24/7 via the Internet!
+Universal Class free online non-credit coursesUniversal Class UPDATED LINK!
+[SP library card required] - Free online non-credit courses for your personal enrichment, accessible 24/7 via the Internet!
 Computer courses include computer basics, Windows 7 through 10, Microsoft Office 2007 through 2013, Mac OS, social media, Quickbooks & Quicken, Adobe software, PC repair, HTML, CSS, SQL, javascript, and much more!
 You will have up to 6 months to finish each course, and each course has a real instructor you can communicate with by email!
 To sign up for free classes, you'll need to register on the site and choose a username & password for your account.
 (From Recorded Books)

 GCF Learnfree GCF LearnFree Online Tutorials VIDEO - Self-paced tech tutorials covering computer basics, Internet basics, e-mail skills, and social media (Facebook, Twitter, etc.), as well as Smartphones & Tablets, Microsoft Office, versions XP through 2016 (Word, PowerPoint, Excel, Access) and Windows, versions 98, XP, 7, 8, & 10, and Mac OS.
 (Goodwill Community Foundation)

 Computer Dictionary - Over 6,000 computer definitions and terms; you can search by keyword or browse alphabetically (Computer Hope).
 What Is?
-(TechTarget, an online technology media company) and Tech Terms NEW! (by Per Christensson, Brian Pickle, Nils-Henrik Garofoli-Tjikkom; owned by Sharpened Productions, Inc.) are also dictionaries of computer-related terms; search by keyword, or browse alphabetically or by broad subject.
+(TechTarget, an online technology media company) and Tech Terms (by Per Christensson, Brian Pickle, Nils-Henrik Garofoli-Tjikkom; owned by Sharpened Productions, Inc.) are also dictionaries of computer-related terms; search by keyword, or browse alphabetically or by broad subject.
 See also Security Glossary, and Texting and Chat Abbreviations, below.

 Computer Rage VIDEO - If computer-related aggravations have you tearing your hair out, get some vicarious & hilarious relief from these comic videos.
 The equipment is outdated, but the humor isn't!
 (Dr. Kent Norman, retired Psychology Professor at University of Maryland; videos hosted on YouTube.)

-Consumer Reports: Computer Buying Guide [Full access is available only with a subscription, but you can access Consumer Reports Online via EBSCO Masterfile with your SP library card] - Annual guide to choosing a laptop or desktop computer, Windows or Macintosh, plus other information to help you buy and use your computer, and the latest electronics & computer news & reviews.
+Consumer Reports: Electronics & Computers UPDATED LINK!
+[Full access is available only with a subscription, but you can access Consumer Reports Online via EBSCO Masterfile with your SP library card] - Electronics & computer news & reviews.
+For buying guides, choose a type of product under 'FIND RATINGS,' then click on the 'Buying Guide' tab.
 Before you get rid of your old PC, cell phone, or mobile device, see Disposal of Electronic Devices and E-Cycling links, below.

 DownRightNow - Have you ever had a problem connecting to Facebook, Google, YouTube, or other popular websites, and wondered if the trouble originated from the website itself, from your ISP, or from your own equipment?
 DownRightNow monitors the status of your favorite web services to tell you when there's service trouble.
 You can also file a report on the site to let others know when you've encountered a bug or outage.
 To check the status of ANY website (not just the popular ones), see Website Down or Not?

-E-Cycling - Basic information about reducing & recycling electronics, information about state e-cycling requirements, organizations & major retailers / manufacturers with donation & recycling programs, and more (U.S. EPA).
+E-Cycling: Electronics Donation and Recycling - Basic information about reducing & recycling electronics, information about state e-cycling requirements, organizations & major retailers / manufacturers with donation & recycling programs, and more (U.S. EPA).
 See our Where to donate: Electronics links if you want to donate your old computer equipment or cell phone.
-For a list of area stores (including Staples NEW!) that accept items such as printers, laptops, monitors, CPUs and televisions for recycling, see Middlesex County Electronics Recycling (Middlesex County Improvement Authority).
+For a list of area stores (including Staples) that accept items such as printers, laptops, monitors, CPUs and televisions for recycling, see Middlesex County Electronics Recycling (Middlesex County Improvement Authority).
 See also E-Cycle New Jersey (NJ Department of Environmental Protection).
 For advice on how to remove personal data from your old PC, cell phone, or mobile device before you donate, recycle or trash it, see Disposal of Electronic Devices links, below.
 The South Plainfield Public Library accepts empty ink & toner cartridges from computer printers or copiers for recycling — your donations help the library!
 Click here for info on the South Plainfield Electronics Recycling Program (search the page for the word 'computer', 'phone', or whatever electronic item you want to recycle).
 See our recycling webfinder for additional resources.

 FCC Consumer Help Center - Visit this website to learn about consumer issues or file a complaint; covers TV, phone, internet, radio, access for people with disabilities, and wireless emergency alerts.
 See also FCC Consumer Guides.
 (Federal Communications Commission)